Invasive lobular carcinoma: Prognosis

 Overall, the five-year survival rate of invasive lobular carcinoma was approximately 85% in 2003.

 Diagnosis

 On mammography, ILC shows spiculated mass with ill-defined margins that has similar or lower density than surrounding breast tissues.
 This happens only at 44–65% of the time.
 Architectural distortion on surrounding breast tissues is only seen in 10–34% of the cases.
 It can be reported as benign in 8–16% of the mammography cases.

 Ultrasound has 68–98% sensitivity of detecting ILC.
-ILC shows irregular or angular mass with hypoechoic or heterogenous internal echoes, ill-defined or spiculated margins, and posterior acoustic shadowin.
+ILC shows irregular or angular mass with hypoechoic or heterogenous internal echoes, ill-defined or spiculated margins, and posterior acoustic shadowing.

 Loss of E-cadherin is common in lobular carcinoma but is also seen in other breast cancers.

 Treatment

 Treatment includes surgery and adjuvant therapy.